misterquestions/lua-class/README.md

 # Lua class
-A library to add support for OOP on Lua with a really nice and elegant style
+A library to add support for OOP on Lua with a really nice and elegant style.
+This was created and tested by me on a personal project in a videogame called "Multi Theft Auto", however it may be useful for someone else someday, as it should work anywhere with Lua <3, if you like it feel free to give it a star and follow me please.

 ## How to use?
 Just download the include.lua file and include it to your project, it will work in any project that uses lua.
-This has been tested on "Multi Theft Auto" with Lua 5.1.
+This library was designed and tested on Lua 5.1
 * Note: For Lua 5.3 you'll have to change `unpack` function for `table.unpack`.

 ## Create your first class